 Editor’s Note: This article is the second of a two-part series.
 In Part 1 , we explored whether a digital-led health system using clinical talent and a technology chassis can deliver high-quality clinical care and an integrated patient experience while owning the patient relationship and foregoing physical assets.
 In Part 2 below, we will transition from describing this vision to looking into the feasibility for such an entity to emerge.
-We will do this by reviewing the required building blocks to create such a health system, identity the different designs it may embody, and predict which players are perhaps best positioned to make everything come to life.
+We will do this by reviewing the required building blocks to create such a health system, identify the different designs it may embody, and predict which players are perhaps best positioned to make everything come to life.

 Consumers realize the value in experiencing integrated and coordinated care delivery and building strong relationships with a consistent set of care providers – including primary care, specialists, nurses, and others.
 They can address most of their care needs from wherever they happen to be – all the while keeping their costs lower.